dabuchera/Building-on-Bitcoin-Hackathon/README.md

 # StacksShare

-This prototype was developed for the [Building on Bitcoin Hackathon](https://building-on-btc-hack.devpost.com/?ref_feature=challenge&ref_medium=your-open-hackathons&ref_content=Submissions+open)
+This prototype is the submission for the [Building on Bitcoin Hackathon](https://building-on-btc-hack.devpost.com/?ref_feature=challenge&ref_medium=your-open-hackathons&ref_content=Submissions+open) by [dabuchera](https://github.com/dabuchera) and [hujens](https://github.com/hujens).
+It is part of our ongoing research with some additions (see also [here](https://github.com/dabuchera/web3-access)).

 The prototype demonstrates how to use role-based and token-based smart contract access control for files and text snippets.
 The data is stored off-chain using a data storage protocol called [Gaia](https://github.com/stacks-network/gaia).

 Follow the instructions below to test the prototype.

+**Most important**: Please be a bit patient.
+It takes time until transactions are confirmed and changes to the access logic are reflected in the prototype.
+You can always check the state of the transaction in the Stacks Explorer, e.g. for the [RolesAccess](https://explorer.stacks.co/txid/0x90d3f74e779db902ad530e234d25cdd7c5f199ae1ae6f6bbdceeb0b31cec80f8?chain=testnet) or [TokenAccess](https://explorer.stacks.co/txid/0xfad00174f87245fda375a12016b1a6a361e02eca174870973e978cb809e14a3e?chain=testnet) contract.

 ## Test the Prototype